 Our Manager has an investment and risk management committee that advises and consults with our senior management team with respect to, among other things, our investment policies, portfolio holdings, financing and hedging strategies and investment guidelines.
-The members of the investment and risk management committee include Messrs.
-Vranos, Penn, and Tecotzky.
+The members of the investment and risk management committee are Messrs.
+Vranos, Penn, Tecotzky, and Bothwell.